Student Resources

 Office of Student Involvement and Leadership Programs (SILP)

 The Office of Student Involvement and Leadership Programs (SILP) supports student success and offers involvement outside the classroom.
-SILP collaborates with campus and community entities to create opportunities for student engagement, individual and group leadership development, and a wide variety of campus traditions including Fort Keystone, Crimson Kickoff, and Noche de Luminarias.
+SILP collaborates with campus and community partners to create opportunities for student engagement, individual and group leadership development, and a wide variety of campus traditions including Aggie Camp, First Year Walk, Crimson Kickoff, Homecoming Parade, Halloween Howl, Noche de Luminarias, and Aggie Remembrance Day.
 SILP staff train and support recognized student organizations on topics ranging from event planning to personal and professional development to funding and fiscal responsibility, manages the recognition and event registration processes, and helps all students determine where and how they can get involved at NMSU through Crimson Connection.

 Parking Office